fishee82oo/tp/docs/UserGuide.md

     * Specifying the same tag multiple times will be treated as if it were specified once
   * Tags are not case-sensitive (`t/client` = `t/CLIENT`)
   * You should only specify tags (specifying other parameters is invalid, e.g., `filter t/colleague n/John`)
-  * You may list the tags in any order.
+  * You may list the tags in any order
   * The exact tag name must match (e.g., `client` won't find contacts tagged with `clients`)
   * Tags specified must be alphanumeric and at most 30 characters
   * Leading and trailing whitespaces are trimmed